What does “kareshi” mean in Japanese?

 - 氏 : a kanji character used as an honorific suffix normally after a name.

-From these two kanji characters, we can understand that “kareshi” is literally the honorific word for a boy or man.
-This literal interpretation is not completely in line with the meaning, but still a good expression for a boyfriend, I think.
-A boyfriend and his girlfriend should respect each other even if they are in a very casual relationship.
+These two kanji characters tell us that “kareshi” is literally the honorific expression for a boy or man.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+A girl or woman should show her respect to her boyfriend even if they are in a very casual relationship.

 Example #1: how to say “boyfriend” in Japanese